OUR LADY OF GUADALUPE MEDITATION GROUP

 SPIRITUAL BOOK OF THE MONTH CLUB!

-Our next selection will be BOUNDLESS COMPASSION by Joyce Rupp.
+Our January/February selection will be BOUNDLESS COMPASSION by Joyce Rupp.
 This will be a six week personal transformation process beginning in January preparing us for Lent.
 We will meet on Tuesdays beginning January 7, 14, 21, 28th, and February 4 and 11th at 7 PM in the parish hall.
-More about with regard to what chapters should be read for each werk will be announced after the beginning of January.

 BOUNDLESS COMPASSION by Sr. Joyce Rupp, OSM